-The architect was Daniel Nicholson.
-The substantial two-story brick structure has a rendered facade with the centrally located entrance expressed by a two storey projection of a Doric porch on the ground floor and a pedimented bay on the first floor, making for a striking entrance.
+Designed by architect Daniel Nicholson, this impressive two-story brick structure features a rendered facade with a centrally located entrance highlighted by a two-story projection.
+The projection includes a Doric porch on the ground floor and a pedimented bay on the first floor, making for a striking entrance.

 The beliefs and stories of the Gunditjmara people are passed on through the work of Budj Bim.

 The stories tell of creation of our landscape through to the dramatic changes that European settlement brought.
 Below is a small portion of the fascinating regional history through the eyes of Gunditjmara.
 Budj Bim offers tours allowing first hand experience of some of the areas touched on below.

 Four Creator Beings were sent by the Great Creator to form the Gunditjmara landscape.
 They first arrived at a secret location to the south west of present day Lake Condah.
 The Creator Beings were the first of the lawman with special spiritual, ceremonial powers and responsibilities.
 Three of the Creator Beings went to other parts of the land, moving north, south and east.